elandr01/fox-runner-game/README.md

 # csci-185-final

+*Due date for this project has been extended to 12/19*

 ideas for 2D Game:
 - Incorporate Storyline
 - Incorporate pixelized art -> Fox Runner (Name can be changed later)